Euclid-Labs-Studio/BlitzPRO/README.md

 # BlitzPRO
 ![BlitzPRO Logo](logo.png)

+# What's new in the engine, and what else got improved?
+The BlitzPRO engine is a remake of the [Blitz3D TSS](https://github.com/ZiYueCommentary/Blitz3D) engine.
+It was updated to support Jolt Physics, DirectX 9 & DirectX 11 backends.
+It got a lot of security, optimization and stability patches, including new debugger flame graph, better crash logs and many other small improvements, such as syntax sugar (+=, -=, *= and etc.), comment blocks, function pointers and other stuff that you can find in our documentation!

+You can join our [discord](https://discord.gg/7z4XZ2K2NA) server to get more info about the current plans or to ask BlitzPRO developers for the features you want / discuss current changes & talk to other developers!

+Feel free to make [issue](https://github.com/Euclid-Labs-Studio/BlitzPRO/issues/new) if you have found any bug!

-# Porting from old Blitz3D.
-It's easy!
+# Porting from old Blitz3D to the new engine is easy!

 ## 1. Textures: `CreateTexture` / `LoadTexture` / `LoadAnimTexture` flags

 Flags 1-128 match classic Blitz3D one-to-one.
-Changed the meaning of 256 and 512.
+Only 256 and 512 flags got a new usage.

 | Flag | Classic Blitz3D | BlitzPRO |
 |---|---|---|